KWVH-LP

 KWVH-LP (94.3 FM) Wimberley Valley Radio is a community radio station licensed to Wimberley, Texas, USA.
 The station is owned and operated by Wimberley Valley Radio, a 501(c)3 nonprofit corporation.

-The station’s service designation is as an FL Low Power FM (LPFM) station broadcasting on Channel 231 as a class L1 station at a frequency of 94.3 MHz.
+The station’s service designation is as an FL Low Power FM (LPFM) station broadcasting on Channel 232 as a class L1 station at a frequency of 94.3 MHz.

 Purpose and funding

-Wimberley Valley Radio was organized to operate a community radio station to support Wimberley’s local musicians and arts community; provide educational programming, including public and emergency information; provide local and county news unavailable in other broadcast media in the area; and to educate interested individuals including students in radio-related technical and communication skills.
-KWVH's primary sources of funding come from individual donations, event ticket sales, business underwriting, and grants.
+Wimberley Valley Radio was organized to operate a noncommercial community radio station to support Wimberley’s local musicians and arts community; provide educational programming, including public and emergency information; provide local and county news unavailable in other broadcast media in the area; and to educate interested individuals including students in radio-related technical and communication skills.
+As a nonprofit, KWVH's primary sources of funding come from individual donations, event ticket sales, business underwriting, and grants.

 Listening

-KWVH Wimberley Valley Radio can be heard at 94.3 FM, or listen online at wimberleyvalleyradio.org, or on the KWVH iPhone app or the TuneIn Radio app.
+KWVH Wimberley Valley Radio can be heard on 94.3 FM, or listen online at wimberleyvalleyradio.org, on the KWVH iPhone and Android apps, or the TuneIn Radio app.

 KWVH provides music, news and information for the Wimberley area covering local arts, entertainment, public affairs, schools, and broadcasts Wimberley High School football games.
 All programs are locally produced.